mcamilaortiz/Mistral-RAG/README.md

 In the documentation you can find the purposed workflow, the model and the solution implemented.

-The AWS Solution has not been tested due to some limitations in my personal account.
+In the cloud solution, I purposed using AWS Services.
+There is a template of the purposed stack and a SageMaker notebook, this one has not been tested due to limitations in my personal account, anyway, its parameters are setted up in the same way that the local solution.